willau/Exercices/TD2/README.md

 # Name Statistics Computation using Hadoop

 Three Map/Reduce classes that process the 'prenoms.csv' file for computing the demanded name statistics.
-For creating the jar using maven, typing this command in the directory TD2 should work, it should create a jar file in the directory target :
+For creating the jar using maven, typing this command in the directory /TD2 should create a jar file in the directory /target :
 - $ mvn package

 ### Name Count By Origin